iZettle/sdk-android/README.md

 })
 ```

-First of all you need to create TransactionReference object using the builder provider since a refund is basically a transaction with negative value.
+First of all you need to create a TransactionReference object using the builder provider since a refund is basically a transaction with negative value.

 IMPORTANT: The transaction reference object must contain at least one unique field
 ```kotlin